Transportation

 Broadband

-LCAB (Loveland Communications Advisory Commission) and a dedicated City Staff have been instrumental in bringing ‘world-class’ broadband to Loveland, and as their Council Liaison I have been inspired by the insight and talent this group brings to bare.
+LCAB (Loveland Communications Advisory Commission) and a dedicated City Staff have been instrumental in bringing ‘world-class’ broadband to Loveland, as their Council Liaison I have been inspired by the insight and talent this group brings to bare.
 Their task has just begun as they will be called on in the coming years for advice on implementation, marketing and bringing PULSE to market for all the citizens of Loveland.
 I know they are up for the challenge.

 Downtown

-Business Development/Managed Growth – Parks and Open Space
+Business Development/Managed Growth

-Balancing growth in Loveland is a tricky job.
-Personal property rights are paramount in the coming growth cycles for our residential community.
-Business and Commercial growth must follow to provide the jobs and resources, so our citizens have employment in the community they have chosen as their home.
+Business and Commercial growth must provide the jobs and resources, so our citizens have employment in the community they have chosen as their home.
 In the marketplace today, commercial/industrial growth doesn’t occur naturally like it has in the past.
 Communities throughout Colorado are chasing prime commercial/industrial projects and Loveland must have a place at this large table, or be left to a dwindling job base, and bedroom community status.

 We are fortunate that through the County and City Open Space programs, large tracts of land are being set aside for green space, parks, farmland and undeveloped buffers.
 These programs are critical to managing our growth in the future, and the staff in charge do an excellent job.